When Is the Best Time

 - Sunscreen and hat; the sun is burning from spring to autumn.

 There are many hiking trails in the Cinque Terre National Park.
-The most popular ones leading along the coast from one village to the next.
+The most popular ones are leading along the coast from one village to the next.
 The entire track from Monterosso al Mare to Riomaggiore is 14.6 km long and takes an entire day with lunch and photo stops.
 Hopefully, all trails are reopened for summer 2023.

 Is it Worth Visiting Cinque Terre?

-In our opinion, it is definitely worth visiting these unique colourful towns but chose the time of your trip wisely.
+In our opinion, it is definitely worth visiting these unique colourful towns but choose the time of your trip wisely.
 And don’t visit in a rush you won’t be disappointed.
 Take your time and soak it all in.
 It is truly magical at Cinque Terre.
 Bring a good camera for fantastic pictures.
 Enjoy the delicious ice cream, the freshest seafood in the trattorias, and have a bath in the sea from April/May until early October.

 Stay at least two entire days.
 Why?
 There is much to experience by boat, train, and feet.
 We spent three nights here and explored Cinque Terre for 2.5 days in June.
 One day was a bit rainy, and one was excellent.
 You never know how the weather will be even in the summer.
 It is pretty changeable.